Project-Manager-With-Git/pmfp/document/index.rst

 BUG
 --------------------------------

-if you can not init your project,you should try to create the env by yourself first
+1. if you can not init your project,you should try to create the env by yourself first

 `python3 -m venv env`

 then run the `ppm init`

-Change
+2. ppm test now can run correctly.

+3. init cython commandline now can run correctly.
+1.0.9 Change
 ------------------------------